Pretty-Good-Freedom-Tech/brainstorm.world/docs/neo4j-nostr-relay.md

 Keep track of the nostr social graph with nodes: NostrUser and relationships: FOLLOWS, MUTES, REPORTS.

-_Challenge_: to maintain real-time synchronization. follow/unfollow, mute/unmute, or report updates should be reflected in the graph database within a reasonable amount of time, on the order of seconds to minutes.
-Given the existing nostr userbase, experience tells us to expect approximately 1 - 10 graph updates per minute.
+The challenge will be to maintain real-time synchronization. follow/unfollow, mute/unmute, or report updates should be reflected in the graph database within a reasonable amount of time, on the order of seconds to minutes.
+Given the existing nostr userbase, there are approximately 1 - 10 graph updates per minute.
 Current graph contains ~ 2 million NostrUser nodes and ~ 25 million relationships.

 _Progress_: Our test implementation, [Brainstorm](https://straycat.brainstorm.social), synchronizes Neo4j with a local [strfry relay](https://github.com/hoytech/strfry) but does not maintain real time synchronization.
 Reconciliation runs once per day and takes hours to complete.
 Uses the [APOC plugin](https://neo4j.com/labs/apoc/).